 ACS International News

 Would you like to learn more about ACS's Office of International Activities?
-Check out our bimonthly publication, which has been designed to provide information on activities, networks, resources, products and services related to international aspects of chemical sciences, technology, engineering and innovation.
+Check out our monthly publication, which has been designed to provide information on activities, networks, resources, products and services related to international aspects of chemical sciences, technology, engineering and innovation.

 The International Activities Committee, through the Office of International Activities, delivers the Science and Human Rights Series to address the central role the chemical sciences play in advancing fundamental human rights such as access to safe water, sanitation, and health, and opportunities our science creates in the treatment of illness via access to quality medicines, nutritious food, safe water, and sanitation.